-- Expanded to include interest in diversity, equity and inclusion as a result of Black Lives Matter movement and responding to events of January 6, 2021 - Challenging environment for PACs after January 6 - Donors - Media - Customers - Shareholders - Employees - Should a PAC balance contributions between Democrats and Republicans? - Where are over 3 years later? - Should a PAC permit donors to restrict contributions through earmarking? - Consider increasing diversity on PAC Board or PAC Advisory Committee - Conform PAC bylaws to any changes in process or structure
+- Expanded to include interest in diversity, equity and inclusion as a result of Black Lives Matter movement and responding to events of January 6, 2021 - Challenges for PACs - Donors - Media - Customers - Shareholders - Employees - Where are we 4 years later?
+What about DEI in today's climate? - Should a PAC balance contributions between Democrats and Republicans? - Should a PAC permit donors to restrict contributions through earmarking? - Consider increasing diversity on PAC Board or PAC Advisory Committee? - Conform PAC bylaws to any changes in process or structure